sergei820/Python_Docker_Framework/Readme.md

 So, the solution is: use Chrome 114 (check), that will allow DELETE, UPDATE, INSERT and able to use WebSQL at  the same time

+TODO:
+dockerfile for running in one command parametrize driver choosing invent more interesting own test scenario